shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/the-sequel/README.md

 <img src="../images/image017.png" width="600">

-This step revealed the structure of the table storing the protected data.
+This query revealed the structure of the table storing the protected data.

 ---

 ### 🔐 Step 5 — Retrieve Sensitive Data

-Once the table structure was understood, the query was adjusted to retrieve the stored information from the identified column.
+With the table structure identified, the final step was to retrieve the contents stored within the relevant column.

 📸 **Database Data Retrieval**

 <img src="../images/image018_redacted.png" width="600">

-The application returned the contents of the protected field, confirming that the SQL injection vulnerability allowed **direct extraction of backend database data**.
+The response confirmed that database records could be extracted directly through the injection point.

+This demonstrated that the application allowed **full database enumeration and data extraction through SQL injection**.

 ---